 3. Sourcing for vendors:

 Getting vendors for your business can be really challenging for a newcomer in the industry.
 The main advice I would give to entrepreneurs is to build your network by going for networking events and exchanging contacts.
 You might be able to meet some potential vendors who are willing to provide your company with the necessary services.

 Extend your contacts too other entrepreneurs, usually they are able to provide some reliable contacts to you as they have been there and are open to help!

 However if you still find difficulties in finding a vendor and require more quotes for comparison, try sites like Thunderquote.
-Thunderquote prides itself as the “Gebiz for businesses” where businesses can get and compare up to 5 vendor quotes for free.
+Thunderquote prides itself as the one-stop business services portal where businesses can get and compare up to 5 vendor quotes for free.
 This is really helpful for startups as vendor quotations are provided for free, reducing roadblocks and logistical time in searching for one yourself.

 4. Branding and Logo creation:

 For logo creation, head down to Logaster, a free logo creator that delivers professional standard logos for any context and company.
 But before you design a logo, you need a company name!
 Start-ups can try using Naminum, which promises to ease the strain on start-ups in coming up with a company name.

 When working in small and comfortable settings, people tend to get into relax mode and productivity suffers together with it.

 With Evernote, you can keep track of everything note you write easily!
 Their virtual notebook system allows users to sort their notes into notebooks based on their category.
 Evernote also understands human nature in which we often forget stuff we wrote previously.
 Therefore, they incorporated advanced search features where you can search by date, places and tags and by many other categories.